bnemeton/employeedirectory/README.md

 ## Deployed

-You can view a deployed version of this app here: [LINK]
+You can view a deployed version of this app here: https://bnemeton.github.io/employeedirectory/